 Remove the dough from the refrigerator and peel off the top pieces of wax paper from each half of dough.
 Flip the colored dough half over onto the white dough half so that dough is touching dough.
 Remove the top sheet of wax paper and trim the long edges with a sharp knife so that the sides are straight and parallel with one another.

-Wrap the log in plastic wrap and refrigerate until firm enough to slice, at least 4 hours.
+Wrap the dough log in plastic wrap and refrigerate until firm enough to slice, at least 4 to 6 hours.

 Preheat your oven to 325 degrees F.